E-Dmz/E-Dmz/README.md

 ### Hi there 👋

-My name's Etienne and I'm a science teacher in Paris with a research background in neuroscience and biochemistry 💡🔬🧬🦠🧠 .
+I'm a science teacher in Paris with a research background in neuroscience and biochemistry 💡🔬🧬🦠🧠 .

 🌱 I'm also a self-taught pythonista, i do love code and i'm currently learning ML/DL tools, C, JS, React and D3js.